All Episodes

 And the third is fighter for change.

-Are you gonna be fighters for change?
+Are you going to be fighters for change?

 Not just today, but every day.

-Help them support them to stand up to win justice because nobody has ever given women and children any rights.
+Help them, support them to stand up to win justice because nobody has ever given women and children any rights.

 We've always had to fight to win them.